nithyaramakrishnan/data-shield/manage.md

 # Deploying apps with the Enclave Manager
 {: #enclave-manager}

 You can use the Enclave Manager UI to manage the applications that you protect with {{site.data.keyword.datashield_full}}.
-From the UI you can manage your app deployment, assign access, handle whitelist requests, and convert your applications.
+From the UI you can manage your app deployment, assign access, handle allow list requests, and convert your applications.
 {: shortdesc}